gurbindersingh/playground/python/readme.md

 Futures are low-level objects representing an result of an asynchronous operation that will be available sometime in the future.
-They also hold the state of the Future
+They also hold the state of the Future.

-> These are rarely required in application level code unless you are writing
+These are rarely required in application level code unless you are writing
-> your own asynchronous library.
+your own asynchronous library.

 > **NOTE:** Tasks and Futures are _not_ thread-safe.